 Brook Trout Fishing Above the Barriers

-I am sure many of you started out trout fishing in smaller creeks and rivers for brook trout, rainbows, and browns.
-For me I took the opposite approach, diving into steelhead fishing before I even knew there was an opportunity to fish for brook trout above the barriers on the same north shore tributaries I had been fishing all spring and fall.
-But, if you are new to trout fishing, brook trout fishing can be a great experience to target fish with a variety of different flies and explore some new water.
+I’m sure many of you started out trout fishing in smaller creeks and rivers for brook trout, rainbows, and browns.
+I took the opposite approach, diving into steelhead fishing before I even knew there was an opportunity to fish for brook trout above the barriers on the same north shore tributaries I had been fishing all spring and fall.
+If you’re new to trout fishing, brook trout fishing can be a great experience for targeting fish with a variety of different flies and exploring new water.

-Although many of the flies and techniques are the same as with steelhead, fishing for brook trout is much more of an adventure.
-Or at least it can be since these trout can be found in streams that run right through north shore towns like Duluth as well.
+Although many of the flies and techniques are the same as steelhead fishing, fishing for brook trout is much more of an adventure—at least it can be, since these trout can be found in streams that run right through north shore towns like Duluth.
 However, the true experience of brook trout fishing comes from exploring the northland in search of big brookies that see little to no pressure from other anglers.
 The amount of fishable water on the north shore of Lake Superior is pretty substantial and allows for years of exploring new waters in search of summer brook trout on the fly.

 For those of you that are newer to trout fishing and want to give brook trout fishing a try, I have a few tips that should help you get started and help you find some productive water.